giusdp/dot.files/README.md

  - Udisks2 and udiskie (to handle automounting)

 After installing PyWal (and it's dependencies) run it on the wallpaper in the Wallpaper folder.
 It will create the colorscheme that will be used everywhere.

+Be careful with the paths in the scripts like beautify.sh or in the i3 config file.
+For example in the i3 config file, beautify is called using the path I'm using in my machine.
+Before using my files change the paths so everything can be correctly executed.